Vishalghost/Q-Developer-Challenge-1-DevWizard/README.md

 # DevWizard 🧙‍♂️

-A magical CLI tool for cloud and DevOps engineers to streamline your Windows workflow.
+A magical CLI tool for cloud and DevOps engineers to streamline your workflow across Windows, macOS, and Linux.

 ```
  _____              _    _ _                       _